gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 ;;   at: [:c2] predicate: #{"Blue" "Dun" "Red"}
 ```

-This is great, but there's more we can express about the sequence of values.
+That's great, but there's more we can express about the sequence of values.
 For example, the second number should be one bigger than the first number.
-The input to the function is going to be the map of the destructured value from the `::first-line`
+The input to the function is going to be the map of the destructured tag keys from the `::first-line`

 ```
 (defn one-bigger? [{:keys [n1 n2]}]